Black Friday at Target comes early: Here is what you can get now

 Continue Reading Below

-The Minneapolis-based retailer's “HoliDeals” program which offers savings on items throughout the season kicked off Friday, just two days after it released its highly-anticipated holiday ad.
+The Minneapolis-based retailer's “HoliDeals” program, which offers savings on items throughout the season, kicked off Friday, just two days after it released its highly anticipated holiday ad.

 RETAILERS TRY TO SPUR EARLY HOLIDAY SHOPPING WITH CASH BACK DAY

-“This is the busiest time of year for our guests, and with the shortened season, we want to make it as easy as possible for them to cross everything off their holiday list at Target,” said Rick Gomez, executive vice president, chief marketing and digital officer of Target said in a statement.
+“This is the busiest time of year for our guests, and with the shortened season, we want to make it as easy as possible for them to cross everything off their holiday list at Target,” Rick Gomez, executive vice president, chief marketing and digital officer of Target, said in a statement.
 “Our expanded Black Friday Preview Sale is just the beginning of a season full of savings."

 During the preview sale, guests will be privy to discounts on electronics, toys, beauty, apparel and holiday gifting items four times the number of deals compared to last year, Target said.

 Beats Solo3 Wireless On-Ear Headphones are among the offers currently listed online.
 The headphones are on sale for $129, down from its original price of $299.
 A Fujifilm Instax Mini 9 Camera priced at $50 is also available.
-The polaroid camera is listed for $20 less than its original price.
+The Polaroid camera is listed for $20 less than its original price.

 In addition, cooking fanatics can now get their hands on a KitchenAid Professional 5 QT Mixer for $220 less than its original price.
 Smart TVs are also listed online, some for nearly $200 less than the regular price.